For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 Can a newspaper, magazine, broadcast station or other outlet apply?

 Services: Virtual Newsroom v.
-Editorial Consultancy
+FIRE Consultancy

 If I am awarded the Virtual Newsroom, do I automatically get a grant?